For parents & families

 A few quiet minutes of practice, and you can stop nagging

 Your child's speech-language pathologist asked you to do practice at home.
-Articarry is the small, calm activity that practice becomes — and it keeps the clinician in the loop, so the job of judging the speech is never handed to you.
+Articarry is the small, calm activity that practice becomes.
+And it keeps the clinician in the loop, so the job of judging the speech is never handed to you.
+Here is what it actually looks like.

 What your child actually does

-You open the practice set the clinician assigned and hand your child the device.
-From there it is simple enough that a young child runs it alone.
+You open the book the clinician assigned and hand your child the device.
+They read a short story page, then practice its couple of target words: tap to hear a word, tap once to say it.
+It is simple enough that a young child can do the steps themselves.

 -

-Each word is shown large and clear.
-Your child can tap to hear it read aloud first.
+Each word is shown large and clear, and your child can tap to hear it read aloud before they try.

 -

-Your child taps once to record themselves saying the word.
-Saying it uncovers a drawn picture to collect.
-The picture rewards the practicing itself — not how the word came out.
+Tap once to record the word.
+Saying it brings its picture to life: the reward is for practicing, not for how the word came out.

 -